henrydaum/2nd-Brain/README.md

    ```bash
    pip install -r requirements.txt
    ```
    NOTE: this installs PyTorch as ```torch```, which is the CPU-only version.
-If you want to use GPU, you will need to install PyTorch manually based on your CUDA Toolkit version at [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).
+If you want to use GPU, you will need to install PyTorch manually based on your CUDA Toolkit version: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).

 5. **Run the application:**
    ```bash